dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 If the SG rule application were not per process, but per fleet, this would be more difficult to achieve in particular with the second reason given below: independent processes that have their own memory space and  no synchronization and no shared state.

-In a nutshell, the  existing multiprocessing spine becomes a **routing fabric for SG intent**.
+In a nutshell, the  existing multiprocessing spine becomes a **routing fabric design for SG rule intent**.
 An SG rule applicatoin overlay over a physical network that is clearly defined through the multi-processing design.